sannae/the-notebook/docs/cloud/docker.md

 sudo docker ps -a | grep Exit | cut -d ' ' -f 1 | xargs sudo docker rm
 ```

+## Using a `makefile` to speed up the docker commands

-* To avoid typing long bash commands, automate the most usual ones with a [Makefile](https://www.gnu.org/software/make/manual/make.html) (also a tutorial at [Makefiletutorial](https://makefiletutorial.com/)).
+To avoid typing long bash commands, automate the most usual ones with a [Makefile](https://www.gnu.org/software/make/manual/make.html) (also a tutorial at [Makefiletutorial](https://makefiletutorial.com/)).
 The Makefile follows the syntax:
 ```bash
 target: prerequisites
     command